 One OMI Eviction Allowed Per Building (Excepting Family Members)

 OMI evictions are limited to one per building, Thus if four people buy a building, only one can do an OMI eviction.
-Any future evictions (e.g. if the landlord evicts to move in and then moves out five years later) must occur in that same unit.
+Any future evictions (e.g. if the landlord evicts to move in and then moves out five years later and a new landlord wants to move in) must occur in that same unit.
 Effectively, this means that once an OMI eviction occurs that unit becomes the “owner’s unit.”
 This prohibition on future evictions in other units can be bypassed because of the future landlord’s “disability or similar hardship.”
-This provision does allow multiple evictions in the same building for close relatives of the landlord if the landlord already lives there or is “simultaneously” moving in.
+This provision does allow multiple evictions in the same building for close relatives of the landlord if the landlord already lives there or is simultaneously moving in.

 The landlord or relative moving in must be a “natural person” and cannot be a corporation, partnership, LLC or other business entities.
-In some cases, a family trust may qualify as a person.
+A family trust may qualify as a natural person.

-Evictions for relatives are restricted to just the building where the landlord lives.
+Evictions for relatives are restricted to just the building where the landlord lives or the landlord is simultaneously evicting for unit for himself or herself.
 If, for example, you are being evicted for the landlord’s daughter and the landlord lives in Palo Alto, this eviction is illegal.

 The legislation requires landlords to give tenants basic information about the landlord’s property holdings and where the landlord (or relative) currently lives.
 Within 10 days of the eviction notice, the landlord must disclose in writing to the tenant, and file with the San Francisco Rent Board: